TemporalFED: Detecting Cyberattacks in Industrial Time-Series Data Using Decentralized Federated Learning: Related Work

 \subsection{FL and time series for industrial cyberattack detection}

-From a wide perspective, Rodríguez et al. \cite{rodriguez2023anomaly}, and Nain et al. \cite{nain2022towards} revised the most recent literature on anomaly detection and edge computing in industrial scenarios.
+From a wider perspective and not only focusing on decentralized setups, Rodríguez et al. \cite{rodriguez2023anomaly}, and Nain et al. \cite{nain2022towards} revised the most recent literature on anomaly detection and edge computing in industrial scenarios.
 Besides, Hiessl et al. \cite{hiessl2020industrial} revised the requirements and system designs for industrial FL applicability.
 These works highlight the importance of time series processing and FL in the state-of-the-art.
 However, they also remark on challenges related to the lack of processing tools for direct scenario evaluation.

 Liu et al. \cite{liu2020deep} were among the first authors that proposed the usage of FL for anomaly detection in industrial time-series data.
 They used a convolutional Long-Short Term Memory (LSTM) network that leverages attention mechanisms.
 Gradient compression was also applied to reduce 50\% of the communication overhead introduced by the centralized FL aggregation mechanism.
 Four real-world datasets were employed for validation, demonstrating the good performance of the approach.